 The Land Act, R.S.B.C.
 1996, c.
 245 governs the disposition of provincial Crown land in British Columbia.
+An example of such disposition is when the Province grants Crown land to a municipality or reginal district for a public use, such as a park.

-Section 50 sets out the reservations and exceptions in every disposition from the Crown.
+Section 50 sets out the reservations and exceptions in every disposition of land from the Crown.
 For example, a Crown land grant does not usually include rights to minerals, coal, geothermal resources or oil and gas, nor does it include rights to water bodies, unless the Crown grant contains an express provision to the contrary.

-There is an application process for obtaining a grant of Crown land which is set out in the Land Act.
+There is an application process for obtaining a grant of Crown land, which is set out in the Land Act.
 If you are the lawyer for a party seeking to acquire this type of property, you should ensure that your client understands that the client will purchase the property subject to the reservations and exceptions set out in the Land Act unless the Crown grant states otherwise.